Learn about an occupation

 About the list

-The Occupations in Demand (OID) list is the key component in the Learn about an occupation tool that displays occupations across the state and within individual workforce development areas (WDAs).
+The Occupations in Demand (OID) list is the key component on the Learn about an occupation page that displays occupations across the state and within individual workforce development areas (WDAs).
 The list is used to determine eligibility for a variety of training and support programs, but was created to support the unemployment insurance Training Benefits Program.
 The list consists only of occupations that have 50 or more jobs within a designated geographical area.